Consider - Illustration by Zezhou Chen

 Blur | Illustration by Dave Greco

 Alchemy is a format developed with digital-first players in mind to provide a fresh experience with constant rebalances.
 The digital-only aspect of the format allows WotC’s designers to have more creative freedom with card design and to shake up the format more frequently.
-Also, with constant rotation, designers have more tools to balance a format, to see what’s working and what isn’t, and to take the necessary actions.
+Also, with constant rotation, designers have more tools to balance a format, to see what’s working and what isn’t, and to take the necessary actions like errata.

 Alchemy Rotation vs. Standard Rotation